Primaris Airlines

-Primaris Airlines was an American charter airline located in Enterprise, Nevada, in the United States.
+Primaris Airlines, Inc. was an American charter airline located in Enterprise, Nevada.
 It operated domestic and international services.
-Its main base was McCarran International Airport, Las Vegas.

 History

 The airline was established in 2002 and started operations on June 1, 2004.
-It had 140 employees (at January 2008).
-It achieved an FAA certified Part 121 certification in June 2004 as a Domestic, Flag and supplemental operator.
-It achieved 180 minute ETOPS certification November 3, 2006.
-Primaris suspended operations December 2, 2008 due to a lack of available funding.
+It achieved an FAA certified Part 121 certification in June 2004 as a Domestic, Flag, and supplemental operator.
+It achieved 180-minute ETOPS certification on November 3, 2006.

-Primaris was Boeing's first US airline customer for its new Boeing 787 Dreamliner aircraft, with an order for 20 aircraft.
-Primaris planned to use these aircraft to expand its services internationally, but canceled its intent to purchase the new Boeing aircraft in June 2006.
-No reason was given for the order cancellation.

 Primaris operated the Kona Shuttle for a few years from Oakland, CA (OAK) to Kona, Hawaii (KOA).

-On October 10, 2008, Primaris Airlines filed for Chapter 11 bankruptcy protection in U.S.Bankruptcy Court, District of Arizona.
+On October 10, 2008, Primaris Airlines filed for Chapter 11 bankruptcy protection in U.S.Bankruptcy Court, District of Arizona, and suspended operations on December 2, 2008, due to a lack of available funding.
 After several months attempting to secure continuation funding, the CH.11 trustee moved to convert the filing to CH.7 liquidation on March 30, 2009.

-Services

-Due to lack of scheduled service funding Primaris Airlines remained a small charter airline.